RobotPlace/Arduino/Examples/Robotic-Arm-node-client/README.md

 <br>
 The latency we have got during testing was around 35 milliseconds.
 The time between commands sent was tested started at 50 milliseconds.
 Speed where Arduino use his maximum CPU power limits.
 We recommend time between commands at 100 milliseconds as minimum.<br>
 <br>
-Theoreticly, servos moves between 500 and 2500ms.
-We estimate servos move between 750 to 2250 microseconds respectively from 10 to 170 deg.
 We control servos by microseconds.<br>
+Theoreticly, servos moves between 500 and 2500 microseconds.<br>
+We estimate servos move between 750 to 2250 microseconds respectively from 10 to 170 deg.<br>
 <br>
 Monitor to test<br>
 LiveData 6x Servo control (#181)<br>